frenkelor/ADWard-SDK-IOS/README.md

 1. download our SDK uising the direct github link or pull from git repository.
 2. open xCode and click on your root project item.
-3. select your working target.
+3. select your working target select and click on 'general' tab.
-4. click 'general' -> 'Linked Frameworks and Libraries' and click on the + button.
+4. under 'general' look for 'Linked Frameworks and Libraries' section and click on the + button.
 5. click on  'Add other' -> brows for AdwardSDK.framework on your local machine.
 6. import AdwardSDK to your appDelegate.m file.
 ```#import <AdwardSDK/AdwardSDK.h>```